 “It was initially intimidating to talk with highly knowledgeable customers,” recalls Pam.
 “But I have generally found that people who love wine are not critical and are keen to share information.
 I am much more comfortable now and I am continually learning.”

 Mick and Pam have made a significant investment in winemaking equipment since acquiring the winery and continue to do so.
-J-M is armed with the technical tools he needs to make ultra-premium artisan wines.
+Jeff is armed with the technical tools he needs to make ultra-premium artisan wines.
 He aims to create wines that express the special character of the South Okanagan Valley.

 Pam and Mick release Road 13 wines under three distinct labels: Honest John’s – a red blend, a rose, and a white blend, Road 13 white and red varietals, and Jackpot – premium white and red small-lot varietals and blends.
 With the Luckhursts approaching vintage number 8, the winery has been recognized by those in the know, and the wines are finding their way onto some of the most popular wine lists around.

 With the team’s ever-increasing experience combined with their passion, the future looks bright.
 A favourite saying amongst the team is a tongue-in-cheek “We work harder, not smarter,” implying that it often takes some trial and error to get to where they want to be.
-Part of this trial involves continually refining the way the vineyards are farmed, J-M’s selective use of oak and small lots of wine, and the way the winery is promoted and marketed.
+Part of this trial involves continually refining the way the vineyards are farmed, Jeff’s selective use of oak and small lots of wine, and the way the winery is promoted and marketed.

 “This is a process – it took us a while to learn who we are and what we want Road 13 wines to stand for,” says Pam.
 “The past few years we have spent a lot of time getting involved in the community, and gauging feedback from our own team, our sales agents, our neighbours and our customers.
 We have learned,” she continues.
 “Road 13 Vineyards is set on defining the style of Okanagan Valley wines.
 Our Road 13 Cellar Club is growing; and with our new winery name and branding, it is an exciting time to be involved in the industry.”